 Museums Australia guidelines

-Indigenous Repatriation Program – Office for the Arts, Department of the Prime Minister and Cabinet website
+Indigenous Repatriation Program on the Department of Communications and the Arts website

 Select articles by National Museum staff on repatriation